HzaCode/ChemInformant/paper/paper.md

 ## Performance Evaluation

-To quantify the performance advantages of `ChemInformant`'s architecture, we conducted a benchmark test involving the retrieval of 6 different properties for a list of 285 drug names.
-For a fair, same-platform comparison, we selected `PubChemPy` as the baseline.
-It is noteworthy that since `PubChemPy`'s batch property interface does not accept names as input, our test procedure first resolves all names to CIDs, and then times the performance of both libraries in processing only the list of CIDs.
+To quantify the performance of `ChemInformant`'s design, a benchmark test was performed to retrieve six different properties for a list of 285 drug names.
+For a direct, same-platform comparison, `PubChemPy` was selected as the baseline.
+Because `PubChemPy`'s batch property interface does not accept names as input, the test procedure first resolved all names to CIDs.
+The performance of both libraries was then timed on processing the resulting list of CIDs.

 **Table 2** summarizes the performance data for the 280 successfully resolved compounds.